davis-research/MakeMyForests/README.md

 ### pullSpeciesCodes

-This function accepts a list of species short codes (Species symbols) and a reference data frame (REF\_SPECIES.CSV), and returns the SPCD codes needed to access data by species in the FIA dataset.
+This function accepts a character vector of species short codes (Species symbols) and a reference data frame (REF\_SPECIES.CSV), and returns the SPCD codes needed to access data by species in the FIA dataset.
 The species short codes are the universal codes used by other organizations, including the [USDA PLANTS database](http://plants.usda.gov).
 You can also look up the SPCD numbers manually in the REF\_SPECIES.CSV file mentioned in the introduction.

+This function does not have error checking, so please play nice with it.
+You will need to manually load the reference species data frame.
+It returns an unlisted vector of numbers that will match your species code vector.
+You can combine these two vectors to begin a Species Info data frame.

+### pullTrees

+This function takes a list of species codes (often generated with the pullSpeciesCodes above), and also the full STATE\_TREE database in a data.frame, and returns a trimmed data frame with SPCD, DIA, HT, and CR by default, but you can specify others using the optional “select” parameter.

+This function also automatically converts HT and DIA, if they exist, into meters and centimeters from feet and inches.
+Because the American system sucks.
+This function returns a data frame of values for each of your chosen species.

+### unitConvert

+This function takes a single numeric object or a vector of numeric objects and converts feet, inches, centimeters, and meters, to any of the other four.
+It accepts a numeric object or vector, an “invar” and an “outvar” — these two have the following options: “ft”, “in”, “cm”, “m”.
+It returns the transformed number(s).

+### std

+This function takes “x”, which is a vector of data points, and finds the standard error.
+It is copied from the internet and breakable if you try to put something other than your data in.

+### getH2

+This function takes your trimmed tree data frame and a start value, and fits an NLS equation to columns named HT, DIA, and maxht, with the following equation:

+nls(HT ~ maxht*(1-exp(-DIA))

+You are expected to provide a starting value for the DIA (diameter) coefficient.
+The initial value, if none is provided, is 1.

+This function returns the coefficient for DIA.

+### getMaxHeight

+This function takes a vector of species codes (the FIA numbers) and your trimmed tree data frame.
+It returns the maximum of the HT (height) column for a particular species code in a vector matching the inputted species codes.

+### putMaxHeight

+This function takes your trimmed tree data frame’s SPCD column,  and your species info (sppinfo) data frame (see the example file) and returns a vector where the max height of a particular species is in the correct spot.
+Since maxht is a constant for species, this allows you to use it like a factor in the NLS model.
+You should be able to input either the full trimmed tree data frame or just the vector.